srikresna/java/README.md

-# place for something that fun into code *lol
+# place for anything that I learn with Java language